Celebrated annually on the fourth Saturday in October, National Make a Difference Day

 Ask for volunteers’ t-shirt sizes when they register for your project, and give each person a volunteer t-shirt

 to wear on National Make a Difference Day.
+Who wouldn't love one of our awesome Smart Sayings t-shirts?
 Make sure your logo is incorporated into the t-shirt design so participants have a lasting reminder of the event and your organization.

 2. Start the Day with Making the Difference Water Bottles